Winter Park Resort View from the Fraser River Trail

 • Pet Friendly: No

 • Trailhead: Park at the North Inlet Trailhead inside the Grand Lake / West Portal entrance to Rocky Mountain National Park.
-America the Beautiful Interagency Passes are accepted, or you can pay the daily entry fee ($15-$35 in 2023).
+America the Beautiful Interagency Passes are accepted, or you can pay the daily entry fee (2024 Day pass $30 per vehicle, 7-day pass $35 per vehicle).
 Rangers do check for timed reservations.

 8. Columbine Lake Trail